Must-Read Books to Inspire and Empower Women Over 50

 The Mountain is You by Brianna Wiest

 I come back to this book again and again.
-It gently shows how self-sabotage often comes from pain, and how healing helps us get out of our own way.
+It explains how self-sabotage often comes from pain, and how healing helps us get out of our own way.

 A Gentle Reminder by Bianca Sparacino

-Some days, I need a soft voice in my ear.
-This book is that voice, calm, kind, and exactly what I didn’t know I needed to hear.
+Some days, you just need an uplifting voice.
+This book is that voice, calm, kind, and exactly what you didn’t know you needed to hear.

 So Much To Unlearn by Amirah Morris

-This one felt like a deep exhale.
-It challenged old beliefs I’d been carrying for too long and permitted me to redefine what feels right for me.
+This book will challenge old beliefs you may be carrying for too long and allow you to redefine what feels right for you.

 Don’t Believe Everything You Think by Joseph Nguyen

-This book is a powerful guide for getting out of your own head.
-It helped me step back from spiraling thoughts and reconnect with what’s true and steady inside me.
+This book is great if you feel as though you need to get out of your own head.
+It helped me stop spiraling thoughts and reconnect with who I truly am.

 Worthy by Jamie Kern-Lima

 This one spoke straight to the parts of me that still doubt I’m enough.
-Jamie’s story reminds you that you don’t have to prove your worth; you must believe in it.
+Jamie Kerm-Limas’ story reminds you that you don’t have to prove your worth; you just have to believe in it.

 Protect Your Peace by Trent Shelton